amazon-connect/amazon-connect-salesforce-cti/classic/03 Configuring and Using CTI Adapter Features/01 CTI Adapter Configuration.md

 Connect](https://docs.aws.amazon.com/connect/latest/adminguide/configure-saml).

-If you wish to use **Salesforce** as your identity provider for Single Sign On, please follow the setup instructions in [Appendix B:
-Configuring Salesforce as Your Identity Provider](#_Appendix_B:_Configuring).
+If you wish to use **Salesforce** as your identity provider for Single Sign On, please follow the setup instructions in [Appendix B - Configuring Salesforce as Your Identity Provider](/classic/06%20Appendix%20B%20-%20Configuring%20Salesforce%20as%20Your%20Identity%20Provider/01%20Configuring%20Salesforce%20as%20Your%20Identity%20Provider.md#appendix-b---configuring-salesforce-as-your-identity-provider).

 For information about configuring specific SAML providers to work with Amazon Connect: